brandur/sorg/content/fragments-drafts/hype-trains.md

 engineering hours overall.

 Not all bad things are unambiguously bad of course, but some are, and should be avoided in practically every imaginable situation.
-A few of those are listed above.
+I won't say which, but there are a few of those in the list above.

 _Thesis_